ViDDA3112/ViDDAs-TicTacToe-with-AI/README.md

 # TicTacToe-with-AI
-Check the latest Release for more details!
+Check out the latest release for more details!